Aniruddha-Gade/Taskify___MERN-Stack/README.md

 # Project Description 📝
 The Taskify allows users to manage their tasks effectively with features including login and logout functionality, <br/>
 navigation and routing using React Router, displaying todo items fetched from an API endpoint, and <br/>
-implementing CRUD operations for todo items.<br/>
+implementing CRUD operations for todo items with Search functionality.<br/>
 <br/>
 Users can create, read, update, and delete todo items
 <br/>